f5devcentral/f5-agility-labs-nginx/docs/class5/module1/lab1/lab1.rst

 .. image:: images/diy_pageload.png

 3. This web application is being proxied by an NGINX Plus instance running NGINX App Protect WAF.
 This instance is being managed by NGINX Management Suite.
-Let's take a look at NMS to view the configuration and instance/application metrics.
+Take a look at NMS to view the configuration and instance/application metrics.
 Click on the **NMS** bookmark in Firefox or navigate to **https://nginx-mgmt-suite.agility.lab/ui/**.
 You'll be presented with the NMS login page.
 Click ***Sign In***.

 .. image:: images/nms_login.png